Children’s Karate Program in Manhattan

 Students take class twice a week for 45 minutes

-The Green Dragon Program is designed for students that graduate the Red Phoenix Program and achieve their orange belt or 6th kyu.
+This program is designed to take students from Blue belt through to Black Belt.
 Students in this program continue to elevate their basic technique while learning more advanced fighting and kata technique and training skills.
+They learn more complex kata (forms) that include blocks (uke), kicks (geri) & stances (dachi).
+They begin to partner up to hold pads and practice sparring drills and techniques appropriate for their age and training level.
+Throughout this program they begin to develop their training as leaders in class.
+This includes being asked to call out the count and demonstrate form and techniques for others to follow.
 Throughout this program they continue to develop their training as leaders in class by leading the count and demonstrating form and techniques for others to follow.
 Classes include a variety of rigorous conditioning exercises to develop strength, stamina, coordination and agility.
-Students will participate in four belt promotion ceremonies, wherein they will promote from Orange belt (6th Kyu) to Brown Belt (2nd kyu).

-The Black Turtle Program is designed for students that graduate the Green Dragon Program as brown belts and are now eligible to begin the final phase of their Black Belt Journey.
-This final phase is distinct in that it requires both that the student fulfill the requirements set out in the physical curriculum and that they embody the ethos of being a Kenwakan Black Belt.
+This Master Class is distinct in that it requires both that the student fulfill the requirements set out in the physical curriculum and that they embody the ethos of being a Kenwakan Black Belt.
 This is a unique expression for each student and is, for us, the most critical aspect of development.
 Students are required to demonstrate ownership of their own training i.e. they are asking questions, offering assistance, succeeding at school, cooperating at home and school, and participating in dojo community events.

-Students at this level are responsible for maintaining and elevating the skills acquired at previous levels while learning the new curriculum required for advancement to Brown/Black Belt (Ikkyu) & Black Belt (Shodan).
-Three months prior to their Ikkyu (black stripe) or Shodan (Black Belt) promotion, they begin training a minimum of three times a week to develop the stamina, coordination and strength required to obtain Ikkyu or Shodan promotion.
+Students at this level are responsible for maintaining and elevating the skills acquired in the Black Belt Course while learning the new curriculum required for advancement to Brown/Black Belt (Ikkyu) & Black Belt (Shodan).
+Three months prior to their Ikkyu (black stripe) or Shodan (Black Belt) promotion, they begin training in the Black Belt Master Class in addition to their regular twice a week training in the Black Belt Course to develop the stamina, coordination and strength required to obtain Ikkyu or Shodan promotion.

-As part of their leadership training and in the spirit of “watch one, do one, teach one,” students are trained once a week as assistant instructors.
-They share their knowledge with lower ranked students in small groups in the lower level classes and lead portions of promotion ceremonies.
+As part of their leadership training and in the spirit of “watch one, do one, teach one,” students are trained as assistant instructors in their Black Belt Course classes.
+They share their knowledge with lower ranked students in small groups and lead portions of promotion ceremonies.
 This is done under the supervision of Sensei and other instructors.
 This serves to enrich their experience and understanding of karate basics, while providing opportunities to evolve as role models and leaders and be of service in the community.
 The students in this program participate in evaluations and receive specific and personalized feedback from instructors to help them to continue to carve their path to Black Belt.